umidjondurdiyev/umidjondurdiyev/README.md

 - 👋 Hi, I’m @umidjondurdiyev
 - 👀 I’m interested in Proggramming
 - 🌱 I’m currently learning Android
-- 💞️ I’m looking to collaborate on you
 - 📫 How to reach me umidjondurdiyev1404@gmail.com

 <!---